LulaXaba/LulaMusicGoogleAPIs/README.md

 The server will run on http://localhost:3000.

 Conclusion:
-LulaMusicGoogleAPIs provides a comprehensive solution for music management, allowing users to interact with their music collections seamlessly.
+MusicGoogleAPIs provides a comprehensive solution for music management, allowing users to interact with their music collections seamlessly.
 With a focus on user experience and data integrity, this application is designed to cater to music enthusiasts looking for a robust platform to manage their favorite tracks and playlists.